-In all my years as a lawyer, I’ve only encountered a handful of people who actually want to go to court without a lawyer.
+In all my years as a lawyer, I’ve only encountered a handful of people who actually want to divorce without a lawyer.
 Typically, they either hope to save money or have had some bad experience with a lawyer (a few, however, have been right out of a Dickens novel: obsessed with constitutional arguments and spending too much time at the courthouse library).
 Most times, divorcing people are pro se or self-represented litigants because they have no choice: they cannot afford to hire a lawyer.
 If you have a choice and can hire a lawyer, do it.
 A good lawyer will usually save you money in the long run.
 Work with that lawyer to lay out a plan that is both affordable and effective to achieve the goals that work for you and your children.

 For those people who cannot afford a lawyer to represent themselves throughout a divorce case but can afford, say, to hire a lawyer for a couple of hours, I always think a lawyer’s advice is a good investment, especially in the following three scenarios: before you file any papers in court, whenever you are served with court papers, and before you sign any agreement.